-Canada always throw too much.
+Canada always throws too much.
 Since 1950, Canadians have consumed as much as all the generations before us combined.
-By the age of 6 month, the average Canadian has consumed the same amount of resource as the average person in the developing world consumers in a lifetime.
-Presently, 80% of municipal and industrial solid waste in Canada is disposed of by land filling with the remainder disposed through recycling, resource recovery and incineration.
+By the age of 6 months, the average Canadian has consumed the same amount of resources as the average person in the developing world consumers in a lifetime.
+Presently, 80% of municipal and industrial solid waste in Canada is disposed of by landfilling with the remainder disposed of through recycling, resource recovery and incineration.
 So they need to pay more attention to recycling.

-Amisy Metal Recycling Machinery is also in recycling field and like to know and let people know the recycling situation of different countries to make good future for all of us.
+Metal Recycling Machinery is also in the recycling field and like to know and let people know about the recycling situation of different countries to make a good future for all of us.